-53. The University Council may be composed of a maximum of thirty-five members appointed by the Corporation on nomination by the President, and, as ex officio representatives, the Chairman of the Association of Yale Alumni and the Chairman of the Alumni Fund.
-The members shall serve for terms of up to five years, as designated by the President, and shall elect their own President annually.
+53. The University Council may be composed of a maximum of thirty-five members appointed by the Corporation on nomination by the President, and, as ex officio representatives, the Chair of the Yale Alumni Association and the Chair of the Alumni Fund.
+The members shall serve for terms of three years, renewable once, as designated by the President, and shall elect their own President for a term of three years.
 Committees of the Council shall study the aims and the needs of particular areas in the University; they shall submit their findings and recommendations to the Council as a whole, where the reports of all committees shall be coordinated and presented to the President and Corporation for action.

 Amendment of By-Laws

 55. These By-Laws may be altered, amended, or repealed, or new By-Laws added to or substituted herefor, at any regular or special meeting of the Corporation upon the affirmative vote of two-thirds of the members of the Corporation present at such meeting, provided that notice of the proposed alteration, amendment, repeal, addition, or substitution shall have been given to the members of the Corporation at the meeting next preceding or mailed or made available electronically to the members at least thirty days before the meeting at which action is to be taken.